 Margaret River Resort is a charming hotel located right in the heart of town and a short stroll from the riverbank.

 Margarets Beach Resort is a bit of a drive from town, but these super spacious and clean self-contained apartments are only a few minutes walk from tranquil Gnarabup Beach.

 Heritage Trail Lodge is the place in Margaret River to treat yourself.
-Luxury suites with double spa bath each, in-room spa treatments and a private hiking trail are just a few of the perks.
+Luxury suites with a double spa bath, in-room spa treatments, and a private hiking trail are just a few of the perks.

 Day 7: Bond With Local Wildlife

-Perth Zoo is home to a large number of native Australian animals as well as foreign ones, and is known for its successful western swamp tortoise, numbat and endangered Western Australian frog breeding programs.
-Located in South Perth, it’s easy to get here by train, bus, ferry or even by foot.
+Perth Zoo is home to a large number of native Australian animals as well as foreign ones.
+It is known for its successful western swamp tortoise and numbat, an endangered Western Australian frog breeding program.
+The Perth Zoo is in the southern region of the city, and it’s easy to get here by train, bus, ferry, or even by foot.

-Around 30 minutes from Perth CBD, Caversham Wildlife Park is a better destination to visit animals in their natural habitats, with options to say “hi” up close.
-This charming little spot gives you a chance to feed animals in the farmyard, see sheep shearers hard at work or watch sheepdogs working their magic.
-It’s like Babe, but no talking animals unfortunately.
+Around 30 minutes from Perth CBD, Caversham Wildlife Park is a better destination to visit animals in their natural habitats, with opportunities to say “Hi” up close.
+The Caversham Wildlife Park is a charming little spot that gives you a chance to feed animals in the farmyard, see sheep shearers hard at work, or watch sheepdogs working their magic.
+It’s like Babe, but no talking animals, unfortunately.

 Hooroo! (*goodbye in Aussie slang)

-I’ve lived, worked, and traveled all over Australia, and it’s truly one of my favorite countries in the world!!
+I’ve lived, worked, and traveled all over Australia, and it’s truly one of my favorite countries in the world!
 My travel blog is filled with tons of incredible and helpful posts just like this, and I’d love for you to check out a few of them below!
-These all get lo

-- My Australian Outback / Northern Territory Travel Itinerary
+- The Ultimate Australian Outback / Northern Territory Travel Itinerary

 - The Ultimate Guide For Moving To Sydney on a Working Holiday Visa